marfarma/cms-tree-page-view/readme.txt

 Page management won't get any easier than this!

+Please note that this plugin now requires WordPress 3.
+If you are using WordPress 2.x you can try this old version instead: http://downloads.wordpress.org/plugin/cms-tree-page-view.0.4.9.zip

 #### Features and highlights:

 * drag and drop to rearrange your pages